"Make My Life Easier"

 The Orders Dashboard looks absolutely amazing.
 I’m flabbergasted.
 I don’t know what to say.
 I’m very impressed. - Jan Paul, CEO at KILO

 The implementation itself was undertaken by a team of two full-stack developers (including Jiri Stanisevsky, Salsita's Chief Architect), a UI developer, a UX engineer, a project manager, and a QA automation engineer.
-The bulk of the work involved implementing support in the Salsita 3D Product Configurator Framework for parametric models that would enable millimeter-precise specification of the furniture dimensions with a 3D rendering of the resulting design.
+The bulk of the work involved implementing support in the Salsita 3D Configurator for parametric models that would enable millimeter-precise specification of the furniture dimensions with a 3D rendering of the resulting design.
 Moreover, parametric model support would allow Kilo to bypass manual design work and create a “last-mile” connection between the customer’s design and the manufacturing CNC.

 Two months later an initial version of the configurator was ready for testing.
 Another month was spent fine-tuning the implementation and integrating it seamlessly into KILO's existing e-shop.